googlearchive/polymer-element-catalog/guides/using-elements.md

 You can install elements one at a time, or install a whole collection of elements.

-Polymer contains two primary collections of elements:
+Polymer contains a few primary collections of elements:

 -   [Iron elements](/browse?package=iron-elements).
 A set of utility elements including generic UI elements (such as icons, input and layout